giangnguyen2412/advanced-XAI-for-DeepLearning/BAM.md

 by dogs are false positives.
 False positive attributions of dogs have a higher chance of misleading humans because dogs are semantically meaningful.

+- In the method MP (mearningful perturbation), the modified inputs may fall outside of the training data manifold.
+As a result, it is hard to decouple whether the accuracy drop is due to out-of-distribution data or due to good feature attributions.
+Retraining, on the other hand, results in a model different from the original one being explained.
+We enable method evaluation on the original model using in-distribution inputs